Cadillac, Michigan: City of Cadillac

-Historic landmarks

-Cadillac maintains a number of state historic landmarks.
-Most are marked with a green "Michigan Historical Marker" sign, which includes a description of the landmark.
-Six sites with the city are marked: Cadillac Carnegie Library, Charles T. Mitchell House, Clam Lake Canal, Cobbs & Mitchell Building, Cobbs & Mitchell No. 1, and the Shay Locomotive (pictured at the right).
-Two more are in the near Cadillac area: Caberfae Ski Resort and Greenwood Disciples of Christ Church; and another two are in surrounding Wexford County, marking Battle of Manton and the First Wexford County Court House.

 Geography

 Topography

 According to the U.S. Census Bureau, the city has a total area of 9.02 sqmi, of which 7.16 sqmi is land and 1.86 sqmi is water.

 The 1150 acre Lake Cadillac is entirely within the city limits.
 The larger, 2580 acre Lake Mitchell is nearby on the west side of the city, with 1760 ft of shoreline within the city's municipal boundary.
 The lakes were connected by a stream which was replaced in 1873 by the Clam Lake Canal.
 The canal was featured on Ripley's Believe It or Not in the 1970s due to the phenomenon that in winter the canal freezes before the lakes and then after the lakes freeze, the canal thaws and remains unfrozen for the rest of the winter.

 Cadillac is located at the eastern edge of what is now managed as the Manistee National Forest.
 The surrounding area is heavily wooded, with mixed hardwood and conifer forests.
 Christmas tree farming has been important to the area agricultural industry.
 Cadillac was chosen in 1988 to donate the holiday tree installed at the lawn of the U.S. Capitol building in Washington, D.C.

 The area surrounding Cadillac is primarily rural, and is considered to be part of Northern Michigan.
 Given the small size of nearby communities, the city is a major commercial and industrial hub of the region.